Conditional Simulation Using Diffusion Schr\"odinger Bridges: Diffusion bridge

 \section{Diffusion \schro bridge}

 We recall here the DSB algorithm introduced by \cite{debortoli2021neurips} which is a numerical approximation of IPF\footnote{For discrete measures, IPF is also known as the Sinkhorn algorithm and can be implemented exactly \citep{peyre2019computational}.}.
-DSB can be thought of as a general This returns an approximation to the (standard unconditional) SB problem.

 In this (unconditional) SB scenario, the transition kernels satisfy $q^n_{k|k+1}(x|x')= \mathcal{N}(x;\mathbf{B}_{\theta^n}(k+1,x'),2\gamma_{k+1} \Id)$ and $p_{k+1|k}^n(x'|x) = \mathcal{N}(x';\mathbf{F}_{\phi^n}(k,x), 2\gamma_{k+1} \Id)$ where $\theta^n$ is obtained by minimizing